 Another important thing that you want to do is limit the length of your sessions.
 Training for too long throughout any given session can strain your biceps, setting back your advancement.

 Your arm muscles are more delicate than the other muscles in your body, so it’s vital not to put them under a lot of unnecessary strain.
-Take 45-second breaks between sets to let your muscles rest as well, so that you prevent injury.
+Take 45-second breaks between sets to let your muscles rest as well.
+This will help to prevent injury.

 Nutrition is another important part of building your biceps.

-Reduce the amount of unhealthy foods that you eat.
-Instead when you are training all of the time, you have to ensure you get a lot of calories so that you have enough energy.
+Reduce the number of unhealthy foods that you eat.
+Instead, when you are training all of the time, you have to ensure you get a lot of calories so that you have enough energy.

 Yet consuming a lot can cause a layer of fat to appear on your body that will reduce the appearance of those muscles you are working so hard to build.